gvwilson/thirdbit/_posts/2010/2010-03-26-online-delivery.md

 original: swc
 title: Online Delivery
 ---
-<p>As <a href="{{site.baseurl}}/blog/2010/03/software-carpentry-version-4-is-a-go.html">the announcement of Version 4</a> said, Software Carpentry is being redesigned so that it can be delivered in several ways.
+<p>As the announcement of Version 4 said, Software Carpentry is being redesigned so that it can be delivered in several ways.
 I want to support:</p>
 <ol>
 <li>traditional classroom lectures, with someone at the front of the room talking over a series of slides and/or coding sessions to a captive audience;</li>
 <li>students reading/viewing material on their own time, at their own pace, when and as they need it; and</li>